 If you are a couple and responsible for a child you must, in most cases, work at least 24 hours between you (with one of you working at least 16 hours)

 Otherwise, you must be aged 25 or over and work at least 30 hours a week.

-If you claim ESA your partner can work up to 24 hours doing any type of paid work but their earnings could affect the amount you are entitled to.
+If you claim income-related ESA, your partner can work less than 24 hours per week doing any type of paid work but their earnings could affect the amount you are entitled to.

 if you claim Contributory or New Style Employment and Support Allowance, your partner's work hours will not affect your entitlement to ESA, because it is based on your national insurance contribution record.

 Working hours do not affect Universal Credit.
 Universal Credit is paid to people in or out of work, and you (or your partner) can work any number of hours and still qualify.
 Your Universal Credit payments will adjust to your earnings.
 You can use our Benefits Calculator to find out how increasing your hours or starting a new job could affect what you get.

 Find out what means-tested benefits you might be entitled to, including tax credits.

 Search for advice and support services near you.